Sintered Bronze Products (SAE 841)

 SAE 841 SINTERED BRONZE TYPICAL USES:

-Strong and resilient sintered bronze is also used in shock absorbers, in home appliances, automobiles and most commonly, it is used as bearings or bushings.
+Strong and resilient sintered bronze parts are also used in shock absorbers, in home appliances, automobiles and most commonly used as bearings or bushings.

 Sintered bronze parts can be produced in large quantities with consistent properties and sizes for a wide variety of applications.